vecnathewhisperd0/tea-cli/CONTRIBUTING.md

 ## Introduction

-This document explains how to contribute changes to the Gitea project.
+This document explains how to contribute changes to TEA.
 Sensitive security-related issues should be reported to [security@gitea.io](mailto:security@gitea.io).